 Last year, School council organised a Ground Force Morning to tidy the school grounds and plant out all the pots and gardens with summer flowers.
 They also raised money to improve the school grounds and to purchase play equipment.

-School council work closely with teachers and enjoyed the opportunity to discuss their ideas with Mrs Walklett during a ‘tea with me’ session.
+School council work closely with teachers and enjoyed the opportunity to discuss their ideas with Mrs Walklett and Chair of Governors, Mr Wright, during a ‘tea with me’ session in October.

 - to be decided once the new School Council has been elected.